 Feeding a natural diet will help keep the body cleansed and reduce inflammation, reducing red muscle meat in the diet, as this can cause inflammation.
-Using a good quality flax seed, added to the food each day, along with apple cider vinegar.
+Use a good quality flax seed added to the food daily, along with apple cider vinegar.

-Keep your pet at a healthy weight, over weight animals suffer more when they have arthritis.
+Please keep your pet at a healthy weight; overweight animals suffer more when they have arthritis.

-Keep them active and mobile, regular light exercise is good, going for a walk each day, swimming is also great low impact exercise.
-This will all help keep the body moving, flexible and fit.
-Just remember the it needs to be low impact to reduce stress and any further damage to the joints.
+Keep them active and mobile.
+Regular light exercise is good.
+Going for a walk each day and swimming is also great low-impact exercise.
+All these things will help keep the body moving, flexible, and fit.
+Just remember that it needs low impact to reduce stress and any further damage to the joints.

-If you feel your pet is becoming stiff and sore and may have developed arthritis then you may wish to get them diagnosed by your vet.
+If you feel your pet is becoming stiff and sore and may have developed arthritis, you may wish to get them diagnosed by your vet.

-Remedies in the Natural Pet range that can help to support the normal immune response of your cat or dog that is suffering from arthritis, stiffness or soreness:
+Remedies in the Tagiwig range by Natural Pet that can help to support your cat or dog that is suffering from arthritis, stiffness, or soreness:

-Keep Moving – to assist with muscular and joint soreness, pain, inflammation and arthritis in cats and dogs.
+Keep Moving – to assist with muscular and joint soreness, pain, inflammation, and arthritis, our general arthritis remedy.